theuser27/satomi/README.md

 ## Warnings and Caveats
+1. Only x86_64 and arm64 are supported for now
+2. On macOS wait and notify are implemented yet
-1. Currently only objects with power-of-2 sizes are supported where padding bits **CAN** affect CAS operations (would like to change this in the future)
+3. Currently only objects with power-of-2 sizes are supported where padding bits **CAN** affect CAS operations (would like to change this in the future)
-2. Objects larger than what the CPU architecture allows for CAS operations (16 bytes) are not supported since they require locks (might change this in the future)
+4. Objects larger than what the CPU architecture allows for CAS operations (16 bytes) are not supported since they require locks (might change this in the future)
-3. When using the free functions to do atomic operations you have to make sure your variables are properly aligned to their own size (meaning `address of object` % `size of object` == 0), otherwise you will get **undefined behaviour**.
+5. When using the free functions to do atomic operations you have to make sure your variables are properly aligned to their own size (meaning `address of object` % `size of object` == 0), otherwise you will get **undefined behaviour**.
 This is taken care of in the `atomic` template by doing `alignas(sizeof(T)) T object{};`[^1].
-4. On linux this library currently depends on libc for atomic intrisincs for <= 8 bytes, which are universally lock-less, and `long syscall(long, ...)` to support wait and notify primitives (will most likely change this in the future)
+6. On linux this library currently depends on libc for atomic intrisincs for <= 8 bytes, which are universally lock-less, and `long syscall(long, ...)` to support wait and notify primitives (will most likely change this in the future)

 [^1]: Technically 16 byte atomics only need to be 8 byte aligned to work though.